bismuthfoundation/BismuthAPI/Doc/commands_reference.md

 * known: Did that address appear on a transaction?
 * pubkey: The pubkey of the address if it signed a transaction

-## api_getblocksince
+## api_getblocksafter
 > takes a block height, returns a list of list

-Returns the full blocks and transactions following a given block_height Returns at most transactions from 10 blocks (the most recent ones if it truncates)
+Returns the full blocks and transactions following a given block_height Returns at most transactions from 10 blocks

 ## api_getbalance
 > takes a list of addresses, the minimum number of confirmations needed and returns a float.